voltagevalkyrie/tourism-website-/README.md

 ## Getting Started

-To get started with ExploreWorld, follow these steps:
+To get started with Friendly tourism, follow these steps:

 1. Clone the repository:
     ```bash